Hintsa kaKhawuta: Account of death

 George Southey, the lieutenant chiefly known for killing Hintsa kaKhawuta and mutilating his corpse.

-Invited to peace talks by the governor of the Cape, Harry Smith, the British demanded 50 000 cattle in compensation for the 1834 war, and that Hintsa order his chiefs to surrender.
+Hintsa waa invited to peace talks by the governor of the Cape Colony, Sir Harry Smith.
+Smith demanded 50,000 heads of cattle in compensation for the 1834 war and for Hintsa order his chiefs to surrender.
 Hintsa was then held captive until the terms were met.

 Hintsa sent word to Maqoma, his military commander, warning him to prepare to defend the country.

-In May 1835, Hintsa was riding as a prisoner guarded by a company of British soldiers led by Harry Smith.
+In May 1835, Hintsa was riding as a prisoner escorted by a detachment of colonial troops led by Smith.
 Mostert tells the story:

 "The march was resumed at midnight on the 11th.
 Breakfasting at daylight on 12 May, with more signal flares in the distance, Hintsa suddenly demanded: “What have the cattle done that you want them?
 Why must I see my subjects deprived of them?”

 “That you know far better than I do,” Smith angrily replied.

 Throughout this expedition Hintsa had been guarded by members of the Corps of Guides, under a lithe, tough young settler, George Southey, who became suspicious when, at the bottom of a steep hill that rose abruptly from a river, Hintsa dismounted and walked his horse.
 Southey told another guide, Cesar Andrews, to draw his gun because Hintsa was saving the horse's strength and obviously planned to escape.
 Half-way up the hill Hintsa decided to ride again instead of walk.
 All along he had been free to move within the column as he chose, accompanied by the Guides.
 Once on his horse, he spurred ahread until he came alongside Harry Smith.

 Someone shouted, 'Hintsa's off!'
 Smith drew his own pistol and shouted, 'Hintsa, stop!'
 The Chief had ridden into a thicket and, as he emerged back into the path, smiled at Smith, who immedieately regretted his suspicions.
 He allowed Hintsa to continue past him, to where the Guides now were riding, at the head of the march.

 When he reached the top of the hill Smith turned to look back at the column.
 There was another shout, 'Hintsa is off!'
 The Chief had suddenly urged his horse past the Guides and was galloping across open country towards a village near a river.